top of page

 If you want to write a novel set in Ancient Rome, for example, make sure the emperor matches the year, and that the buildings are in the right places, but don’t fret the small stuff.
 Provided you can tolerate the odd email from some professor in Roman history saying, “they didn’t put brass plates on the chariots until thirty years after the year your novel was set”, no one will know or care.

 The big stuff though?
 Get it right.
 Don’t write a novel about a courtroom artist and have them sketching away in the courtroom, because they’re not allowed to do that.
-Don’t have your murder suspect listening to a tub-thumping application for bail in the magistrates court, because that can’t happen in law.
+Don’t have your murder suspect listening to a tub-thumping application for bail in the magistrates court, because people charged with murder can't apply for bail in the magistrates court.

 I don’t mean that you shouldn't try something that involves lots of research, because the research can also be fun.
-I was asked to take part in a short story compilation by Lancashire Libraries, and I set my story in Preston in 1842, because it’s the city in which I live, and it was fascinating to research how Preston was compared to how Preston is today.
-Just be aware that the less the story is outside of your own field, the more likely it is to get it wrong.
+I was asked to take part in a short story compilation by Lancashire Libraries, and I set my story in Preston in 1842, because it’s the city in which I live, and it was fascinating to research how Preston was then compared to how it is today.
+Just be aware that the less the story is within your own field, the more likely it is you'll get it wrong.
 There is zero chance of me writing a medical thriller or a spy thriller, for that very reason.

 Whatever your field is, or your interest or location, or whatever it is, use it to your advantage.
 Use your own knowledge.